 - 2 tbsp cilantro chopped

-- In the pan add 2 tbsp of cooking oil followed by chopped onion.
+- Over medium heat, in the pan add 2 tbsp of vegetable oil and finely chopped onion.

 - Cook it till it becomes translucent.